pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 For purposes of this walkthrough, we'll assume a situation that looks something like this:

 - We have two ntp servers in the organization that are allowed to talk to outside time servers.
 Other ntp servers get their time data from these two servers.
-- One of our primary ntp servers is very cautiously configured to keep it from breaking by automatically updating its ntp server package without hands-on testing, but the other is more permissively configured.
+- One of our primary ntp servers is very cautiously configured to keep it from breaking by automatically updating its ntp server package without testing, but the other is more permissively configured.
 - We have a number of other ntp servers that will use our two primary servers.
-- We don't ever want virtual machines to run an ntp server.

 ## Case 1.
 Putting Organization Data in Hiera